Choosing Pots, Soil and Fertilisers For Your Pond Plant

 Pot the plant in a heavy, loamy soil.
 This is a soil which is composed of sand, silt and clay, rather than being a peat-based soil (which will tend to float and is not nourishing enough for water plants in the long term).
 Soils like this will usually look brown rather than black.
-If you are potting waterlilies or deep-water plants such as Orontiums you can even use a heavy clay soil.
+If you are potting waterlilies or deep-water plants such as Orontiums, these like an even heavier soil, such as a heavy clay with around 30% clay content.
 Special aquatic soil is available in most garden centres and this is a good compromise for all pond plants.
 Alternatively, normal garden soil from somewhere like a flowerbed, that has been raked or sieved to make it workable, can be used.
 Do not use standard potting compost or any garden soil that has recently been fertilised, as this can cause excessive algae and/or green water in the pond.

 When growing pond plants in pots, for best results we would advise that they are re-potted or divided every two years, or at least every three years.
 This is especially true for waterlilies and water irises.
 We would also advise that waterlilies are fertilised once a year, ideally in spring, if you are not re-potting them that year.
 It is best to use special aquatic plant fertiliser, as standard plant fertilisers can dissolve and leach out into pond water.
 You can fertilise a plant without re-potting it, if you don't mind getting dirty hands, by pushing a slow-release fertiliser tablet down into the soil until it is around the plant's roots.